-After extracting differential entropy features from five frequency bands (Delta, Theta, Alpha, Beta and Gamma), we further investigate the neural patterns associated with different emotions.
+After extracting differential entropy features from five frequency bands (Delta, Theta, Alpha, Beta, and Gamma), we further investigate the neural patterns associated with different emotions.
 The DE feature map of one experiment is shown in Fig. 6.
 We find that there exist specific neural patterns in high frequency bands for positive, neutral and negative emotions through time-frequency analysis.
 For positive emotion, it shows that energy of beta and gamma frequency bands increases whereas neutral and negative emotions have lower energy of beta and gamma frequency bands.
 While the neural patterns of neutral and negative emotions have similar patterns in beta and gamma bands, neutral emotions have higher energy of alpha oscillations.
-These findings provide fundamental evidences for understanding the mechanism of emotion processing in the brain.
+These findings provide fundamental evidences for

 Fig. 4.
-The EEG cap layout for 62 electrodes
+The EEG cap layout for 62 electrodes.

 Fig. 5.
-Protocol of the EEG experiment
+Protocol of the EEG experiment.